isomerpages/moe-sgs/_student-development/CO CURRICULAR ACTIVITIES (CCA)/Media Studio.md

 	</figcaption>
 </figure>

-The students’ works will be featured in various school’s publicity platforms and it will be a visible reminder of their tangible contribution to the school.
+<p style="text-align: justify;"> The students’ works will be featured in various school’s publicity platforms and it will be a visible reminder of their tangible contribution to the school. </p>

 <figure>
 	 <img src="/images/CCA%20Media%20Studio/Slide8-2-250x250.jpg"